 “We will forcefully respond to any attack from North Korea, without hesitation.
 We will keep under control the escalating tensions between the two Koreas,” Jeong said Thursday at an event to thank Korean War veterans.

-The defense chief’s comment came just hours after the military said it had yet to detect signs of imminent North Korean military provocations amid tensions over Pyongyang’s threats to retaliate against Seoul over anti-North propaganda leaflets sent by defector groups.
-Seoul’s Joint Chiefs of Staff said it was closely monitoring the possibility of the North putting its threats into action.
+Hours earlier the military said it had yet to detect signs of imminent North Korean military provocations.
+Pyongyang threatened to retaliate against Seoul over anti-North propaganda leaflets sent by defector groups.
+Seoul’s Joint Chiefs of Staff said it was closely monitoring the situation.

 “No activity pointing to the North’s imminent action has been detected,” Kim Joon-rak, head of public affairs there, told reporters.

 Authorities are going over every way in which Pyongyang could stage a provocation, but won’t share their observations in detail, he said.